On being a humaneitarian

 Get ready to eat less meat »

-Given that humanely raised meat can be expensive — and hard to find in some parts of the country — it follows that when humaneitarians can’t afford humane meat or can’t find it, we simply don’t eat meat.
+Given that humanely raised meat can be expensive — and hard to find in some parts of the country — it follows that when humaneitarians can’t afford humanely raised meat, or when we can’t find it, we simply don’t eat meat.
 We become “temporary vegetarians.”
 And we do so happily, knowing that giving up meat for a meal when the right kind is not available keeps our money out of factory farms.

-But wait!
-We Americans can’t stand the word “less.”
+I know… we Americans can’t stand the word “less.”
 We want it all!
 Faced with the prospect of eating less meat, we recoil, revolt, rebel.
-We think it’s necessary to eat it every day, or a few times a day.
-Yet the only reason we can eat factory farmed meat at every meal is because it’s cheap.
+We think it’s necessary to eat meat every day, or a few times a day.
+Yet the only reason we can eat meat at every meal is because it’s cheap.
 Before industrial agriculture (only 60 years ago) meat was a treat.
 Now it’s as common (and as cheap) as soda.
 Let’s make meat a treat again.

 Make mistakes, then forgive yourself »